 Candidates who are willing to excel in the exam and join the desired academy must go through the NDA Syllabus and NDA Exam Pattern.
 After understanding the NDA exam pattern, start clearing the basic concepts from the NCERT Books.
-For depth of knowledge, here is a list of subject-wise books for better preparation.

-The questions asked in the Mathematics paper has given the majority to some topics such as Calculus, Quadratic equation, Matrices & Determinants, Trigonometry, etc. Here are some books which will help you to cover the syllabus:
+The questions asked in the Mathematics paper have given the majority to some topics such as Calculus, Quadratic equation, Matrices & Determinants, Trigonometry, etc. Here are some books which will help you to cover the syllabus:

 |NDA Mathematics Books||Author / Publisher|

 |NCERT Mathematics Textbook of Class 11 and Class 12||NCERT|

 The English section of the GAT paper assesses a candidate's understanding of grammar and vocabulary.
 Here are some books on English:

 |Wren & Martin High School English Grammar and Composition||S. Chand|

 The General Science, History, and Geography section consists of topics that are related to class 9 and 10 Biology.
 Here are few books to figure out this section:

 The physics questions generally maintain a standard of Class 11 & 12.
 Candidates will face questions from electricity and mechanics as well.
 The NCERT Physics books of Class 11 & 12 should be enough to prepare.